Eldurkar/CarND-Behavioral-Cloning-P3-keras/README.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a good model was to use the [Nvidia](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) architecture since it has been proven to be very successful in self-driving car tasks.
-I would say that this was the easiest part since a lot of other students have found it successful, the architecture was recommended in the lessons and it's adapted for this use case.
+A lot of other students have also reported that it was successful.
+The architecture was also recommended in the lessons and it's adapted for this use case.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 Since I was using data augmentation techniques, the mean squared error was low both on the training and validation steps.